-Pueblo Transit employs 42 full-time employees, 4 part-time employees, including 22 full-time drivers.
+Pueblo Transit employs 35 full-time employees, 4 part-time employees, including 19 full-time and 3 part-time drivers.
 All drivers are required to have a Commercial Driver's License (CDL).
 Non-management employees are represented by the Amalgamated Transit Union - Local 662.
 Figure 15 shows the organizational structure of the agency.